-Lyndhurst NJ Possession and Distribution of Suboxone Defense Lawyers
+Lyndhurst Possession and Distribution of Suboxone Defense Lawyers

 Suboxone is the brand name for an opioid medication that is typically used to treat narcotic addiction.
 Suboxone contains a combination of buprenorphine and naloxone.
 Suboxone is typically prescribed in tablet form, with the tablet placed under the tongue until dissolving.
 Unfortunately, although Suboxone has very beneficial legal uses, it is easy to become dependent on the drug.
 As a result, many people with legitimate medical reasons for using Suboxone become unduly addicted to the drug.
 Because of the high rate of abuse of Suboxone, New Jersey prosecutors will often seek to impose the maximum punishments in Suboxone cases.